Search

 Where can I sit and what's the seating like?

-At Evensong, the back row of the block of seating nearest the archway is set aside for Fellows, but there are plenty of others seats; at all other services you can sit wherever you like, other than in the choir stalls (the block of seats nearerst the altar).
+At Evensong (and a small number of particularly formal services through the year), the back row of the block of seating nearest the archway is set aside for Fellows, but there are plenty of others seats; at all other services you can sit wherever you like, other than in the choir stalls (the choir stalls are the block of seats nearerst the altar).
+If in doubt, go for the middle section of seating!

-If you find the seating uncomfortable due to a health condition or disability you're are very welcome to make use of the more comfy chairs on either side of the aisle.
+The seating in Chapel isn't especially comfortable, despite the cushions!
+If you find the seating particularly uncomfortable due to a health condition or disability you're are very welcome to make use of the more comfy chairs on either side of the aisle.
 There are also blankets available when it's chilly.

 Is there a dress code?

-You don't have to dress up in especially formal clothes to come to Chapel, though some people choose to; you are welcome to wear whatever makes you comfortable.
+You don't have to dress up in especially formal clothes to come to Chapel, though some people choose to, generally if they're going straight to a formal hall afterwards; you are welcome to wear whatever makes you comfortable.
 Some people like to wear a gown, especially if they're going on to a formal hall afterwards, but you don't have to.
-It's usual to wear a gown if you are doing one of the readings at Evensong (there's a spare one in Chapel if you volunteer at the last minute or if you don't have your own).
+It's usual (but not required) to wear a gown if you are doing one of the readings at Evensong, and there's a spare one in Chapel if you volunteer at the last minute or if you don't have your own.
 Fellows usually wear gowns to Sunday evensong.

 Can I get more involved?

 Yes, absolutely!
-Both Sunday services need people to read the readings, and you can also offer to lead intercessions (prayers), light candles, help welcome people, give out service sheets, and more.
-You don't have to be religious to help out in Chapel, and volunteers are always welcome.
-If you volunteer to be the duty 'chapel warden' at Choral Evensong (which involves reading, lighting candles, giving out service sheets and pouring drinks), you get a free dinner afterwards!
+Both Sunday services need people to read the readings and lead the intercessions, and you can also offer to be a chapel warden at Choral Evensong, which involves lighting candles, helping to welcome people, giving out service sheets, pouring drinks afterwards etc. You don't have to be religious to help out in Chapel, and volunteers are always welcome.
+If you volunteer to be the chapel warden at Choral Evensong you get a free dinner afterwards!

 We're also looking for people to join the small 'eco church' working group that is looking at ways for the Chapel to develop its sustainability and ecotheology work.